dima-eam/tiny-bank/README.md

 ## Implementation Details

-Java version is 21, using Java optionals, records and ConcurrentHashMap as storage.
+Java version is 21, using Java optionals and lambda functions, records and ConcurrentHashMap as storage.
 Frameworks and libraries used are Spring Boot and Web, Spring Test, Lombok.
 Build tool is Maven, provided as a wrapper instance along with the code.
 Implementation has the following assumptions:

 1. In-memory storage is custom and based on Java map and not an embedded database (like H2), thus no transaction